iapyeh/sshscript/syntax.md

 ### os.environ[’SHELL_ARGUMENTS’]

 This works with os.environ[’SHELL’].
-When the sshscript getting shell value from os.environ[’SHELL’], it also gets arguments from os.environ[’SHELL_ARGUMENTS’].
+When the sshscript gets shell value from os.environ[’SHELL’], it also gets arguments from os.environ[’SHELL_ARGUMENTS’].

 No default value.